 But after Smith went No. 1, Rodgers sat on the board until pick 24 when Green Bay took him.
 The Packers did that despite having Brett Favre and despite not scouting Rodgers very well (more on that in a second).
 Rodgers spent four hours stewing in the green room and even walked around the Jacob Javits Center in New York, where the draft was held by the NFL.
 The moment was considered humiliating for Rodgers, who admitted later to using it as motivation to get better.

-Here's a look back at how it unfolded.
+Here's a look back at how the Aaron Rodgers Draft unfolded.

 The San Francisco 49ers were in the beginning of a massive rebuild.
 Coach Mike Nolan and GM Scott McCloughan weren't just looking for a quarterback, they were looking for a guy who was going to be mentally tough enough to withstand the issues that faced them.
 Smith had proved that at Utah, surviving there despite the best efforts of then-Utah coach Urban Meyer to run him off the team.
 Literally, Meyer told NFL scouts that he tried to do everything he could to get Smith to leave, but Smith wouldn't budge.
 Meanwhile, Rodgers came off as prickly and egotistical in meeting with the 49ers, making the team worry about how he'd react to failure.

 Also of note, the 49ers would also selected Frank Gore just outside of the second round, cementing his status as a steal in this draft.

 No. 2 Miami Dolphins